 Residency & Cultural Fair

 The UE curriculum includes a sustained and in-depth study of one of the world’s ancient cultures that begins with a week-long Residency and culminates in the Cultural Fair.
 This long-term project develops students’ ability to research and work independently, and refines their written and oral communication skills.
 Working individually or in pairs, students choose a topic to further research outside of class.
-See pictures from the Ancient Greece Residency and from the Ancient Greece Cultural Fair.
+See pictures from last year’s Ancient Rome Residency and from the Ancient Rome Cultural Fair.

 Upper Elementary Cultural Thesis